yuri-rage/ublox-fixed-base-manager/README.md

 ### ADVANCED CONFIGURATION

 Settings are stored at `~/fixedbase/config/default.json` and are largely managed via the web interface.
 However, a few settings do not appear in the web app and may be useful for specialized installations.

+* `logging.enable` If true on initial startup will automatically be set false.
+Logging must always be manually handled on the web interface Utilities tab.
+This is a safeguard to avoid logging indefinitely and causing disk space issues.

 *  `useMSM7` If true, replaces the default MSM4 RTCM3 message set with MSM7.
 These messages require higher bandwidth and may not be suitable for long range telemetry.
 MSM7 typically offers little to no practical precision gain over MSM4.